arohere/Mark-Registry/README.md

-# **User Manual for Mark Registry Application**
+# **Mark Registry**

 ## **Introduction**

-The Mark Registry Application is a GUI-based tool for managing student records and subjects in a MySQL database.
-This manual provides guidance on how to use the application to add, remove, and edit subjects and students.
+The Mark Registry Application is a Python-based tool designed for managing student and subject records within a MySQL database.
+It provides a graphical user interface (GUI) through PySimpleGUI, allowing users to add, remove, and edit subjects and students.
+The application supports functionalities such as adding new subjects and students, removing existing ones, and editing class details.
+Users can customize the interface theme and interact with the database through simple form submissions and selections.
+The application also includes error handling and configuration management features to ensure smooth operation and user experience.

 ## **Getting Started**